 MAIN MENU

-To access the main menu, while the radio is powered on, press the "(MENU) button."
-To navigate through each menu option, press the "(MENU) button" multiple times until the desired feature is reached.
-Use the "UP/Down button" to make changes.
+To access the main menu, while the radio is powered on, press the "(MENU/PWR) BUTTON."
+To navigate through each menu option, press the "(MENU/PWR) BUTTON" multiple times until the desired feature is reached.

 Menu options include: